The Île-de-France Collection

 Technical Considerations

 The timing was critical and fleeting.
-Powerful rays of sunlight broke through the gathering storm to illuminate the horse's face and bust in golden rays—that particular quality of light that occurs when the sun finds gaps in heavy cloud cover, creating focused beams that feel almost theatrical in their selective illumination.
-This dramatic lighting lasted perhaps minutes before the storm either advanced to block the sun entirely or the clouds shifted to diffuse the effect.
+Powerful rays of sunlight broke through the gathering storm to illuminate the horse's head and muscled chest in golden light—that particular quality of illumination that occurs when the sun finds gaps in heavy cloud cover.
+Focused beams, almost theatrical in their selective reach, lasted perhaps minutes before the storm either advanced to block the sun entirely or the clouds shifted to diffuse the effect.

 A bird perched on the sculpture's upper edge adds unexpected scale to the monument, reminding viewers of the work's true dimensions.
 These are not life-sized horses but colossal representations—the kind of artistic ambition that only royal commissions could afford.
 The bird's small form against massive stone emphasizes monumentality while adding a living element to stone permanence, creating dialogue between the eternal and the momentary.